St. Thomas Cathedral, Pala

-Pala Old church (വലിയ പള്ളി)
+Pala Old church (cheriya പള്ളി)

 The Old church was rebuilt three times and the present old church was reconstructed in 1702 by Srampickal Ittan Mappilai a member of Tharayil family.
 He was a chief trader and agriculturist of the land and by the last decade of the 17th century a mukalappada from Tamil Nadu set fire to the church.
 As the land where the old church stood was owned by Ittan Mappilai himself, he also had spent the expenses of reconstruction by himself.
 Records say when the construction of the church was completed, it also had left him in debt.
 According to his last wish Ittan Mappilai died lying on the Verandah of the church in 30 November 1702, and was buried in the church cemetery.